PietroJomini/auri/docs/features.md

 ## Todos
 - [ ] test `unsigned __int128`, both in https://www.chessprogramming.org/10x12_Board and in the stacks to avoid overflows in the `8s`
 - [ ] solve empty buckets in full hashmap
+- [ ] test collisions in zobrist and find a good (?) seed
+- [ ] test having static larger buckets and no probing (like stockfish) in the tt